Mykel4uu/Computer-Vision-Lane-Detection/README.md

 5. Use the Hough transform to detect lines in the region of interest.
 6. Average and extrapolate the detected lines to estimate the lane boundaries.
 7. Draw the estimated lane boundaries on the original image or video frame.
+# Dependencies

+1. Python 3
+2. OpenCV
+3. NumPy

+# Usage

+To use this code, follow these steps:

+1. Clone the repository: git clone https://github.com/your-username/lane-detection.git
+2. Install the required dependencies: pip install opencv-python numpy
+3. Run the main.py script:
+ *For detecting lanes in an image, uncomment the following lines in the script: image = cv2.imread('path/to/your/image.jpg') lane_image = np.copy(image)
+# ...